danbev/learning-v8/README.md

 A Persistent<SomeType> can be constructed with its constructor, but must be explicitly cleared with Persistent::Reset.

-A UniquePersistent<SomeType> handle relies on C++ constructors and destructors to manage the lifetime of the underlying object.
-A Persistent<SomeType> can be constructed with its constructor, but must be explicitly cleared with Persistent::Reset.

 ### V8_EXPORT
 This can be found in quite a few places in v8 source code.
 For example: